Labrador Weight Calculator

 Weight Management for Overweight Dogs

 If your dog is more than 10% above their ideal weight (Overweight or Obese), strictly follow the "Target Daily Calories."
 This calculated deficit typically helps a Lab lose 1-2% of their body weight per week.
-Reducing weight significantly lowers the risk of joint issues and diabetes.
+Reducing weight significantly lowers the statistical association with joint issues and diabetes.

 Plan for Underweight Dogs